Laura Vila (Dent) - Sports Therapist

 participation in sport, work and activities of daily life, without pain or

 functional limitations.
-Alongside his work at LD Sports Therapy, Chris is working at Luton Town FC in professional football as Head of Academy Medical.
+Alongside his work at LD Sports Therapy, Chris is working at Luton Town FC in professional football as a physiotherapist to the senior team.
 Chris enjoys most sports, but has a

 particular interest in football, rugby, athletics and